|

 Faceless children don't really see it,

-as bent grandmothers and street urchins
+as bent grandmothers

 fail to see through bent aging heads.